All Products

 Database Account

 The database account of the source PolarDB for MySQL cluster.
-For more information about the permissions that are required for the database account, see the Permissions required for database accounts section of this topic.
+For permission requirements, see Permission requirements for database accounts.

 Database Password